harshder003/ml-cerebrium-deployment/README.md

 # Image Classification Model Deployment on Cerebrium

-This project demonstrates the deployment of a PyTorch-based image classification model on Cerebrium's serverless GPU platform using Docker containerization and ONNX optimization.
+This project demonstrates the deployment of a PyTorch-based image classification model on Cerebrium's serverless CPU platform using Docker containerization and ONNX optimization.

 ## Project Overview